-At the Third International Congress on Twin Studies, held in Jerusalem in 1980, this phenomenon was discussed and the term "vanishing twins" was coined to describe it.
-A "vanishing twin" pregnancy quickly became the accepted medical term to describe a particular situation - that is, when a pregnant woman is scanned by ultrasound, two sacs are seen at the first scan but one sac has "vanished" from view by the next scan and in the end only one baby is born.
+At the Third International Congress on Twin Studies, held in Jerusalem in 1980, prenatal twin loss was discussed and the term 'vanishing twins' was coined to describe it.
+A vanishing twin pregnancy soon became the accepted medical term to describe a particular situation: when a pregnant woman is scanned by ultrasound, two sacs are seen at the first scan but one sac has "vanished" from view by the next scan and in the end only one baby is born.
 The term 'vanishing' is an objective description from the perspective of a scan.
 However, in truth these unborn babies do not vanish they die.
 A surviving co-twin somehow 'knows' this deep loss, close to their very core.

 A stillborn twin

 In it not uncommon for a person to know they are a womb twin because they lost their co-twin at or close to the time of birth.
 In such a situation, people know for sure they are a womb twin even if was no ultrasound scan (such as before the 1980s).
 The loss of a co-twin at birth is a profound loss and leaves a powerful perinatal imprint on any surviving co-twin/s.